EHowardHill/bananer/README.md

 - Affine bg support
 - 3D support

+**Additional notes:**
-Note: Bananer is not directly associated in any way with Butano.
+- Bananer is not directly associated in any way with Butano.
+- You might have to inject "common" headers from the Butano project if you use them.
+Please be mindful of Butano's license restrictions.

 ## How to use